kyma-project/test-infra/docs/prow/prow-cluster-update.md

     * gcr.io/k8s-prow/initupload
     * gcr.io/k8s-prow/entrypoint
     * gcr.io/k8s-prow/sidecar
-7. Open [`Dockerfile`](../../prow/images/clonerefs/Dockerfile) in the current project and update base image tag with new tag for container from upstream repo.
+7. Open [`Dockerfile`](../../prow/images/clonerefs/Dockerfile) in the current project and update base image tag with new the tag for container from upstream repo.
     * gcr.io/k8s-prow/clonerefs
 8. When new image will be ready, copy it's tag and copy it to [`config.yaml`](../../prow/config.yaml) for container `gcr.io/k8s-prow/clonerefs`
 9. Use your preferred diff tool to check and copy the stability update in a Prow component and additional configurations on existing components.